 Is your Tenancy Agreement fair or unfair?

 All terms and conditions mentioned in a Tenancy Agreement must not be unfair.
-In case, there are unfair Terms in the agreement, the consumer Contracts Regulations 1999 has been established to provide protection and safety to Tenants.
-This Regulation states that if there is any term or condition in the agreement, which is considered as unfair, it will be completely unenforceable for the Tenant.
+If there are unfair Terms in the agreement, the Consumer Contracts Regulations 1999 has been established to provide protection and safety to Tenants.
+This Regulation states that if any term or condition in the deal is considered unfair, it will be entirely unenforceable for the Tenant.

-When the terms are are considered Unfair in a Tenancy Agreement?
+When are the terms considered Unfair in a Tenancy Agreement?

-In order to consider a tenancy agreement completely fair, it must meet following needs and requirements:
+To consider a tenancy agreement entirely fair, it must meet the following needs and requirements:

-• All the terms mentioned in the contract should be in easy to understandable language.
+• All the terms mentioned in the contract should be in a language that is easy to understand.

 • All the terms of the agreement must pass the fairness test

-• All the involved parties in the contract must conclude that the agreement is completely fair.
+• The contract’s parties must conclude that the deal is entirely fair.

 Examples of some unfair terms

-If you think that your tenancy agreement consists of unfair terms, then you should contact an experienced legal adviser.
+If you think your tenancy agreement consists of unfair terms, you should contact an experienced legal adviser.

-In order to avail any free legal advice on these matters, you can also consult your local Citizens Advice Bureau.
+To avail of any free legal advice on these matters, you can also consult your local Citizens Advice Bureau.